Flood Protection Information

 CRS DiscountThe City is helping to keep the cost of flood insurance low by participating in the Community Rating System (CRS).
-The CRS is administered by the National Flood Insurance Program, which offers discounts to property owners located in Special Flood Hazard Areas in exchange for certain requirements being met by the City.
-Oakland Park is currently earning a 15% discount for its residents.
+The CRS is administered by the National Flood Insurance Program, which offers discounts to all property owners located in the City in exchange for certain requirements being met by the City.
+Oakland Park is currently earning a 20% discount for residential and non-residential property owners within the City.
 Make sure your insurance premium includes this benefit.
-If you have any questions please contact Planning Division at 954-630-4335.
+If you have any questions please contact Planning Division staff at 954-630-4345.

 When Flood Insurance is RequiredThe Flood Disaster Protection Act requires the purchase of flood insurance to receive federal or federally-related financial assistance for acquisition and/or construction of buildings in an SFHA.
 Homeowner’s insurance does not cover flooding; therefore, a separate policy must be purchased.
 Under the recently enacted National Flood Insurance Reform Act, the lender is legally responsible for determining if a flood insurance policy is required for a loan.
 Coverage may be purchased for both the building and its content.
 Residences can be insured for up to $250,000 for the building and $100,000 for the contents.
 Because content coverage is separate, renters can also insure their belongings up to the said amount.
 Nonresidential buildings can be insured for up to $500,000 for the building and $50,000 for the contents.
 Since these figures can vary, check with your insurance company for further details.

 Floodplain Permit RequirementsAmong other things, a building permit is required for:

-Construction of a building or structure
+- Construction of a building or structure

-Permanent storage of materials or equipment
+- Permanent storage of materials or equipment